 Upon arrival in Cape Town, you will be met at the airport and transferred to your hotel.
 Spend the day at leisure and this evening meet your guide and the rest of the group at 6pm for a pre-departure meeting, combined with an experimental cocktail experience and dinner.

 This morning we take the cable car all the way up to legendary Table Mountain for spectacular views across the Mother City of Cape Town and the surrounding peninsula.
 Back to the city, we explore the Company Gardens, Greenmarket Square, the SA Museum and colourful and picturesque Malay Quarter known Bo-Kaap.
+In the afternoon we head to Constantia, where we enjoy a local wine tasting and lunch.
 Why not head to the V&A Waterfront afterwards situated in the heart of Cape Town's working harbour, offering an abundance of indoor shopping and entertainment.

 Overnight: Cape Town | Breakfast, Lunch

 Today we head over to the Cape Peninsula.
 We'll journey along the Atlantic Seaboard via Sea Point, Clifton and Camps Bay and stop at Maiden Cove look-out point before continuing to Hout Bay where there is an option to take a boat trip to Seal Island (seasonal and not included in the cost).
 We continue over Chapman's Peak, one of the world's most breath-taking coastal drives, to Cape Point and the Good Hope Nature Reserve.
 This afternoon we travel on to Simon's Town, a village with charming Victorian architecture, a naval base with a large penguin colony at the famous Boulder's Beach (Boulder's Beach payable locally).